uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 * Uyuni-Health-Exporter: A custom exporter to gather specific metrics related to Uyuni server health, including database, service status, and resource usage.

 * Alerting System: Leveraging Loki and Prometheus alerting mechanism, configured to monitor critical metrics and log patterns, triggering alerts based on predefined thresholds.
 Using Alertmanager for sending notifications.

-* LogCLI: A command-line interface tool provided by Loki, LogCLI enables direct querying of logs stored in Loki from the terminal.
-It supports running LogQL queries, live tailing of logs, and viewing logs in a flexible output format.
-This tool is particularly useful for administrators and developers who prefer to work within a CLI environment for quick log searches, debugging, and log analysis without the need for a graphical interface.

 Proof-of-Concept: https://github.com/uyuni-project/poc-uyuni-health-check